markozeman/SuperFormer/README.md

 ## License

-*SuperFormer is* is licensed under the MIT License.
+*SuperFormer* is licensed under the MIT License.